“1. Identify the essential. 2. Eliminate the rest.”

 Love and need

+The objective is to keep all the items you love and need.
+Have the intention to only do it once.
 I can promise you this: when you keep a garment because you’re in-between ‘like’ and ‘love’ – the next round this item will be one of the first garments to go.
 Save yourself the hassle and let it go now.

 So now we have decluttered your wardrobe, and you have all the items you love and need.
 Soon I will talk about which type of garments you need to have in your Conscious Closet.
-When an item is still missing from that list, and you can give yourself a ‘yes’ answer to the do I need it’ question, then you can go shopping with a solid reason and goal.
+When an item is still missing from that list, and you can give yourself a ‘yes’ answer to the ‘do I need it’ question, then you can go shopping with a solid reason and goal.

 The Maybe Pile